tlkh/ai-lab/README.md

 **1. Can I modify/build this container myself?**

 Sure!
 The `Dockerfile` is provided in this repository.
 All you need is a fast internet connection and about 50 minutes of time to build this container from scratch.
-Some packages, like RAPIDS and `pillow-simd`, are built from source.

 Should you only require some extra packages, you can build your own Docker image using `nvaitc/ai-lab` as the base image.
 For example, to add the MXNet framework into container: